rcook/rcook.github.io/_posts/2018-08-21-ghci-custom-key-bindings.md

 stack ghci
 ```

 If you're on Windows, you're probably done at this point: this _should just work_.
-On Linux or macOs, `F7` will probably do nothing at this point.
+On Linux or macOS, `F7` will probably do nothing at this point.
 To work on Posix platforms, you'll need to add `keyseq` entry:

 ```text
 keyseq: <term> <string> <key>